Matthias-Zax/playwright-workshop/README.md

 Our test suit is configured to run using Jest as a testing framework and [jest-playwright](https://github.com/playwright-community/jest-playwright) acting as the glue between Jest and Playwright.

 **jest-playwright** has more than a couple of ways to configure the suite so please refer to the [documentation](https://github.com/playwright-community/jest-playwright#configuration).

-## 👔 Individual test configuration

-In some cases, we might need to run a test with specific suite configurations e.g. _only for a specific browser_ .
-For those cases we can use the `it.jestPlaywrightConfig` wrapper which allows specific `jest-playwright` options to be passed directly into the test.

 ## 🎬 Debugging